Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation

 \subsection{Obtaining Rational Evidence}

-As stated in \S\ref{sec:intro}, vanilla evidence risks filtering out key clues \cite{DBLP:journals/corr/abs-2311-08377,DBLP:conf/emnlp/ZhaoLZHCHZ24}.
-An empirical study (\S\ref{sec:es}) further validates our assumption, where rational evidence is significantly better than vanilla one.
-Thus, we aim to optimize the evidence extractor $\mathcal{M}_\mathcal{E}(\cdot)$ to learn to extract rational evidence for RAG, formulated as: $e \sim \mathcal{M}_\mathcal{E}(\cdot|q,P,r)\cdot\mathcal{M}_\mathcal{E}(r|q,P)$.
+\smallsection{Rational Evidence Extraction.} As stated in \S\ref{sec:intro}, vanilla evidence risks filtering out key clues~\cite{DBLP:journals/corr/abs-2311-08377,DBLP:conf/emnlp/ZhaoLZHCHZ24}.
+An empirical study in \S\ref{sec:es} further verifies our assumption, where rational evidence performs better than vanilla one.
+To this end, we aim to optimize the evidence extractor $\mathcal{M}_\mathcal{E}(\cdot)$ to learn to extract rational evidence for RAG, formulated as: $e \sim \mathcal{M}_\mathcal{E}(\cdot|q,P,r)\cdot\mathcal{M}_\mathcal{E}(r|q,P)$.
 Specifically, we feed the query $q$ and its corresponding retrieved passages $P$ into the evidence extractor $\mathcal{M}_\mathcal{E}(\cdot)$ and instruct the evidence extractor to reason first and then extract.
-The evidence reasoning and extraction are enclosed within the special reason and extract tags, respectively, \textit{i.e.,} \textbf{<reason>} ... \textbf{</reason>} and \textbf{<extract>} ... \textbf{</extract>}.
-The prompt used for rational evidence generation is provided in Appendix \ref{app:prompt}.
-Given the rationale and the rational evidence, a question naturally arises: \textit{How to assess the quality of them?} In Section \ref{sec:es}, we assess the quality of them via answer recall, a heuristic metric.
-Analogously, previous works, taking \cite{DBLP:journals/corr/abs-2311-08377} for example, heuristically employ String Inclusion or Lexical Overlap to measure the answer recall or unigram overlap.
-However, we argue that these metrics are not aligned with the ultimate goal of RAG, \textit{i.e.,} to generate output as close to the\, golden\, answer\, as\, possible.
-To this end, we propose assessing the quality of the rationale and rational evidence by assessing the generated outputs conditioned on them.
+Evidence reasoning and evidence extraction are enclosed within the special ``reason'' and ``extract'' tags, respectively, \textit{i.e.,} \textbf{<reason>} ... \textbf{</reason>} and \textbf{<extract>} ... \textbf{</extract>}.
+The prompt used for rational evidence generation is provided in Appendix~\ref{app:prompt}.
+Given the rationale and the rational evidence, a question arises: \textit{How to assess their quality?} In \S\ref{sec:es}, we use answer recall, a heuristic metric; similarly, previous works~\cite{DBLP:journals/corr/abs-2311-08377} employ String Inclusion or Lexical Overlap to measure answer recall or unigram overlap, respectively.
+However, these metrics do not directly align with the ultimate goal of RAG, namely, generating output as close to the golden answer as possible. \smallsection{Knowledge Token Masking} To this end, we propose evaluating the quality of the rationale and rational evidence by assessing the generated outputs that are conditioned on them.